jccheng-hub/PDchain/README.md

     --outprefix outputs/ex2_1brs_control
 ```

 The `NONE` keyword at where the contigs is supposed to be tells `rfd_chain` to skip RFdiffusion.

-The `--skip_mpnn` option tells `rfd_chain` to skip MPNN sequence design.
-This leaves just the Rosetta refinement with Idealize and FastRelax.
-This provides us with a reference point from which we can compare subsequent designs.
+`--natbias 10` applies a biasing weight of 10 towards the native (input) residues at every position during MPNN sequence design.
+A weight of 10 basically forces MPNN to recover the input residues at every position, preventing any actual sequence design but still allowing MPNN to rebuild/repack the side chains.

+Rosetta Idealize and FastRelax refinement is then applied after the MPNN sequence "design", and the output will serve a computational control.

 ### 2a - Protein Binder Redesign with Partial Diffusion
 The following command will diversify the binder (the barstar on chain A) with partial diffusion before applying cycles of MPNN sequence design + Rosetta FastRelax.